We're giving you the chance to win back the value of your meal - every time you dine this month!

 Close map

-Your complete wedding stationery checklist: What you'll need and why
+Your complete wedding stationery checklist: What you'll actually need and why

 YOU MIGHT ALSO LIKE

-The thing with wedding stationery is that there are so many types and styles to choose from - it’s very easy to get carried away!
+The thing is, there are so many wedding stationery ideas, types and styles to choose from - it’s very easy to get carried away!
 If you have the budget, by all means buy as much as you like, but most people will need to narrow down the stationery items that make the most sense for their wedding.

-We suggest making a list of your stationery non-negotiables first, including how much budget you have to play with.
+We suggest making a list of your stationery non-negotiables first, taking into account how much budget you have to play with.
 For most people, wedding invitations and thank you cards will be strict must-haves, while for those planning a large wedding, place cards and table numbers will likely need to be factored into costs.

 While wedding stationery certainly has many functional benefits, it can also be a lovely way to add a personal touch to your wedding.
 Save the dates, place cards, welcome signs and bespoke menus are all beautiful ways to connect with your guests, while making your all-important day feel extra special.
-It can also help set the tone for your upcoming nuptials, giving your guests a small insight into what your wedding day will look like.
+It can also help set the tone for your upcoming nuptials.
 You might like to choose earthy hues and leafy imagery for a rustic barn wedding, for example, or soft pinks and calligraphy for a wedding taking place during the summer.

 To help you navigate the world of wedding stationery, we’ve provided a full breakdown below with items you might need before, during and after your big day.
 Or, skip to the end to find answers to all your common wedding stationery questions.